aiyu-ayaan/BIT-App/README.md

 ```
 https://github.com/aiyu-ayaan/BIT-App.git
 ```
-To build this app you need `google-services.json`.
-To get this [Fill out](https://docs.google.com/forms/d/e/1FAIpQLSdyDC_3ZNr8JhodGCgAyC_02Ba_p8pXtngEdBER1obwYx-4Qg/viewform?usp=sf_link) this form to gain access to `google-services.json`.
+In order to develop the application, the essential component is the `google-services.json` file.
+To obtain this crucial file, please complete the form provided at the following link: [Form Link](https://docs.google.com/forms/d/e/1FAIpQLSdyDC_3ZNr8JhodGCgAyC_02Ba_p8pXtngEdBER1obwYx-4Qg/viewform?usp=sf_link).
+This form submission will grant you the necessary access to the `google-services.json` file, facilitating the app development process.

 Use this to build the app.